dummylabs/watchman/README.md

 ### Install with HACS
 This is a recommended way to install watchman.
 Installation in HACS is done in three simple steps:
 1. Make sure "Enable AppDaemon apps discovery & tracking" option is active.
 It's located in Configuration -> Devices & Services -> HACS -> Configure.
 2. Go to the "Automation" section on HACS, tap the three-dots menu in the upper right corner, go to "Custom repositories".
 Add new repository `dummylabs/watchman` with AppDaemon category.
+If Custom Repositories is hidden, wait until background task of HACS finished and custom repositories are unblocked.
 3. Click the big blue button "Explore and download repositories" and search for "watchman", then click "Download this repository with HACS".

 When the application is installed, check its configuration file in `/config/appdaemon/apps/watchman/watchman.yaml` and adjust it according to information from section Configuration below.